 I couldn’t summarise it better than Dr. Jukka O. Miettinen: “Bali is the home to its own type of religion, Bali-Hinduism.
 It combines elements of animism, ancestor worship and Hinduism, which was received from India almost two millennia ago.
 After that Hinduism developed in Bali through several steps into its present syncretistic form.
 Religion is very much a part of everyday life in Bali.
 Morning starts with offerings given to various parts of the house, trees, rivers, etc. A complicated system of several simultaneous calendars gives an almost daily reason for minor or major temple festivals somewhere on the island.”

 The rhythms of the Balinese religious calendar dictate days of obligation, feast days as well as daily personal rituals.
 Every evening I saw people gathering together next to the temple.
 Praying of course, but think how these meetings increased their sense of community?
 Rituals also connect Balinese people to their families, ancestors and gods.
-While in Bali you will surely encounter some Hindu festivals as I luckly did in Malaysia, as I had an impression that on this island they happen every single day.
+While having your vacations in Bali you will surely encounter some Hindu festivals as I luckly did in Malaysia, as I had an impression that on this island they happen every single day.
 However, it is worth checking the calendar prior to your trip to plan seeing the biggest ones.

 Hinduism in Bali vs. Hinduism in India

 The theological foundation for the religion comes from Indian philosophy.
 However, indigenous beliefs and traditions blended and created rituals unique for Balinese culture.
 As the Balinese saying goes “The truth is one; the interpretation, multiple.”